kklitzing/home-assistant/README.md

   * to make it easier for others to setup a Home Assistant, Nodered, MQTT, SQL server!
   * so that replicating my setup in the future will be that much easier.
 The docker-compose setup scheme for Home Assistant from Jere's guide assumes that you have this skeleton created on your system.
 Rather than recreate it from scratch in the future, I instead created it within a GitHub repository.
   * to learn (the best way for one to learn is to teach)
+### Why bother using Docker and Compose?
+  The beauty of setting up Home Assistant with Docker Compose is that it simplifies the installing, troubleshooting, and sharing of your setup because the bulk of the details are already baked in to `docker-compose.yaml` which builds the server environment.
+Rather than having to remember or document a slew of `apt-get` commands and multiple manual file changes, by using Compose, you store much of the installation procedures and configuration as code.

+The reddit user luna87 [put it well](https://www.reddit.com/r/homeassistant/comments/c3p3ek/comment/ersd9kv/?utm_source=share&utm_medium=web2x&context=3):
+>I would also recommend using docker-compose and git for version control... ...you can easily define your entire container stack as a single service and bring everything up / down / restart together with docker compose.
+>
+>You can then use Git to version control all of it.
+If I ever needed to move my home assistant install, all I would need to do is install docker, docker compose and git.
+Git clone my Git repository and docker-compose start. <br/>
+# &nbsp; &nbsp; :ok_hand:

 ### Isn't it dangerous to publicly share your configuration?
   Particularly with a public repository, you must make sure that no secrets are uploaded when the backing up the Home Assistant configuration to GitHub.
 This would tantamount to posting one's passwords in a public forum.
 To prevent this, I've added a `.gitignore` file to ensure that the sensitive files used in production (`.env` and `secrets.yaml`) **are _not_** uploaded to a git repository.
 This means that you still need to find a safe place to backup your secrets file, even if in the future, like me, you decide to backup/share your Home Assistant configuration to GitHub.
 *  **When you back up your setup, make sure to securely back up your secrets and passwords as well!**